 The JSON file for custom recipes

-Firstly, the JSON file is located in the recipes folder under data > tutorialmod > recipes which we have already created in the Folder Structure Setup.
+which we have already created in the Folder Structure Setup.
 It’s also important to note that the recipes do not have to have a specific name.
-Although it is recommended that they are called after the result with an added suffix _from_smelting or similar if they are from something other than the crafting grid.
+Although it is recommended that they are called after the result with an added suffix _from_smelting

 The contents of the files are actually fairly easy to understand.
 I’ll show you the vanilla recipe for the iron pickaxe, so you get a good idea: